Trucking

 2. Shippers & Dispatch Services

 Networking directly with shippers or using dispatch services are valid ways to find truck loads.
-If you work directly with a shipper, you can earn a higher per load revenue because you’re not giving up a percentage of the rate to a freight broker.
-However, these methods can be less than ideal most of the time, especially for newer carriers or owner-operators.
+If you work directly with a shipper, you can earn a higher per-load revenue because you’re not giving up a percentage of the rate to a freight broker.
+However, these methods can usually be less than ideal, especially for newer carriers or owner-operators.

 Working with shippers requires a working knowledge of the nation’s freight lanes, and you’ll be spending a lot of time on the phone or waiting on emails in a never-ending process of networking and negotiating.

-On the other hand, you can reduce the amount of time you spend networking and negotiating by using dispatch services to find truck loads.
+On the other hand, you can reduce the time you spend networking and negotiating by using dispatch services to find truckloads.
 Some dispatch services offer additional help with billing, accounting, paperwork, and other back-office support.
 When it comes to your revenue, dispatch services charge fees for their services and take a percentage of the load revenue, putting them on par with freight brokers.

 Working directly with shippers means you don’t need to pay a certain percentage of your profits to freight brokers, but it can also be more time-consuming and difficult, especially for newer carriers and owner-operators.
 Dispatch services can reduce that time and help with other administrative aspects of trucking, but they also charge fees and take a percentage of the revenue like freight brokers.